-(b) the satisfactory completion of Pre-EMS Animal Handling Skills (course code: VM1001) prior to commencing Animal Husbandry Extra-mural Studies (EMS);
+(b) satisfactorily complete VM1001 Pre-EMS Animal Handling Skills prior to commencing VM1002 Animal Husbandry Extra-Mural Studies (EMS);

-(d) the satisfactory completion of 26 weeks of Clinical EMS (course code: VM1003) during the Summer Terms and/or teaching breaks prior to graduation; and
+(d) satisfactorily complete 26 weeks of Pre-Clinical and Clinical Extra-Mural Studies (EMS) (course code: VM1004 and VM1005) during the Summer Terms and/or teaching breaks prior to graduation;

-(e) the satisfactory completion of a register of veterinary skills prior to graduation.
+(e) satisfactorily complete a register of veterinary clinical skills prior to graduation;

 (f) satisfactorily pass Objective Structured Clinical Examinations (OSCEs) to be able to participate in Surgery and Anaesthesia practical training activities involving live animals and progress through the programme.